THANK YOU for taking the time to complete the assessment!

 11. Drink something soothing like tea, coffee, cocoa.

 12. Play outside.
-Play in the mud, have a snowball ﬁght!
+Play in the mud, jump in the leaves, have a snowball ﬁght!

 13. Walk on the beach.